xstudios/socialappframework/docs/saf_config.md

 ###getExtendedPerms()
 ####Returns: _string_
-Get the extended permissions to ask of the user.
+Returns the extended permissions to ask of the user.
 Usage example:

     SAF_Config::getExtendedPerms();